Lady Sovereign

-Louise Amanda Harman (born 19 December 1985), better known by the stage name Lady Sovereign, is a British rapper, best known for the songs "9 to 5" and "Love Me or Hate Me".
+Louise Amanda Harman (born 1985), better known by the stage name Lady Sovereign, is a British rapper, best known for the songs "9 to 5" and "Love Me or Hate Me".
+She was signed to Def Jam in 2005 by Jay-Z.

 Early life and family

-Lady Sovereign grew up in Chalkhill Estate in Wembley Park, London.
-In 2010, she said "When I heard Ms. Dynamite's track 'Boooo!' in 2001 it inspired me.
+Harman grew up in Chalkhill Estate in Wembley Park, London.
+In 2004, she said "When I heard Ms. Dynamite's track 'Booo!' in 2001 it inspired me.
 I hadn't heard a female MC before that.
 She's real.
 Her presence, her image, the way she does everything... she opened so many doors for us girls, MCs are real, they write their own stuff, they rap about what they know, the stuff around them."

-Lady Sovereign began uploading some of her songs and a picture to various music web sites when she was 15.
+Harman began uploading some of her songs and a picture to various music web sites when she was 15.
 She told Newsweek in 2006 that comments initially ran along the lines of, "You're white.
 You're a girl.
 You're British.
 You're crap."

-Lady Sovereign signed with Universal in 2004.
+Harman signed with Universal in 2004.
 She released a number of solo records and opened for Basement Jaxx, the Streets, Dizzee Rascal, D12 and Obie Trice.

-Her mother, Nicola, was diagnosed with a terminal brain tumour and died on 14 March (Mothering Sunday in the UK) 2010.
+Her mother, Nicola, was diagnosed with a terminal brain tumour and died on 14 March 2010 (Mothering Sunday in the UK).